LambdaGaming/UsefulUtilities/README.md

   - Class Ds will be killed when knob is set to rough
 - Chance for players to be teleported to a random location when using SCP-914 on the very fine setting
   - 5% by default
+- Enable friendly fire after the round ends, if it isn't already enabled by default

 # Issues & Pull Requests
  If you would like to contribute to this repository by creating an issue or pull request, please refer to the [contributing guidelines.](https://lambdagaming.github.io/contributing.html)